 For starters, counting calories keeps you accountable.
 "If you need to write down and acknowledge the 400-calorie cupcake you have with your afternoon chai latte, you're more likely to make a healthier choice," says Pojednic.

-When using food tracking apps, manually enter your food items when possible to ensure accuracy, Gradney says.
-Many apps even allow you to scan barcodes making tracking easier than ever.
-Pojednic recommends MyFitnessPal and the United States Department of Agriculture's (USDA) SuperTracker.
+When using food tracking apps (we’ve rounded up some of the best here!), manually enter your food items when possible to ensure accuracy, Gradney says.
+Many apps even allow you to scan barcodes so figuring out how to cut calories is easier than ever.
+Pojednic recommends MyFitnessPal.

 Before You Cut

 The best way to get an accurate BMR number is to visit a doctor, nutritionist, or fitness facility for an indirect calorimetry test to measure your oxygen consumption.
 But FYI, these tests can cost $100-plus, according to Marie Spano, C.S.S.D., C.S.C.S., sports nutritionist for the NBA's Atlanta Hawks.
-For a woman on a budget, your quickest, easiest option is to plug your height, weight, and current activity level into this interactive calculator from the USDA.
+For a woman on a budget, your quickest, easiest option is to plug your height, weight, and current activity level into an interactive calculator online.

-Once you have your daily caloric estimate, Spano recommends subtracting no more than 500 calories to get your new daily total.
+Once you have your daily caloric estimate and are trying to figure out how to cut calories—and how many to cut—Spano recommends subtracting no more than 500 calories to get your new daily total.
 Just keep in mind, this total is a starting point.
 Feel free to adjust if you find you need fewer-or more-calories than you're currently allotted.
 If you slash calories too low, you may lose weight initially, but you'll risk some unpleasant side effects: headaches, moodiness, and low energy, Pojednic says.
-Not to mention, calories are what fuel your workouts and recovery.
+Not to mention, calories are what fuel your workouts (those carbs are crucial!) and recovery.
 So, if you find you're struggling with your current calorie allotment, don't be afraid to tinker with it until you find a sustainable total.
 Otherwise, you'll sabotage your weight loss later on.
 "Typically you end up overcorrecting after you've lost the weight and put it all back on.
 Or more," Pojednic says.

 Just keep in mind that once you start dropping pounds, your daily calorie needs will also drop, Spano says.
 This is because simply put, smaller things require less energy to power them.
 Think of it this way: Your smartphone likely uses less juice than your laptop or tablet.
 So, if you're using the USDA calculator or another online tool, recalculate your daily caloric needs once you lose 10 pounds.
 This way, you don't eat more calories than you need.
 If you coughed up cash for an in-office test, wait until you've lost 20 pounds or more to get re-tested, and use an online calculator to tide you over until then.
 (Related: 6 Tricks for Preventing Weight Gain and Staying at Your "Happy" Weight)